Young leads Hawks to 113-96 win over Knicks, 3-1 series lead - WTMJ

 Atlanta has never been viewed as one of the NBA’s toughest venues, but this year’s team is changing that perception.

+The calls went Atlanta’s way in Game 4.
+The Hawks were 26 of 28 from the line, while New York was 19 of 23.

+The Knicks have still been the line more in the series, making 74 of 91.
+The Hawks are 60 of 70.
-In addition to the flagrant foul on Randle, New York’s frustration was evident when Reggie Bullock picked up a technical in the closing minutes after lunging toward the Hawks huddle heading into a timeout.

-Apparently upset at Gallinari, Bullock had to be pulled toward his own bench by his teammates.
+Knicks: New York’s frustration was evident when Reggie Bullock picked up a technical in the closing minutes after lingering near the Hawks huddle heading into a timeout.
+He had to be pulled toward his own bench by his teammates. … Bullock has reason to be frustrated.
+He had zero points and just four rebounds in nearly 34 minutes. … RJ Barrett scored 21 points.

-“I was going to the bench to get my water.
-I wasn’t really paying attention to what was happening,” Gallinari said.
-“I think that’s a normal reaction when you lose a game like this.”
+Hawks: C Clint Capela reached double figures in rebounds (15) for the fourth straight time in the series and 30th time in his postseason career. … Bogdanovic scored 12 points — all of them on 3-pointers.

 Follow Paul Newberry on Twitter at https://twitter.com/pnewberry1963 His work can be found at https://apnews.com/search/paulnewberry